Matteljay/invoice-pdfkit/README.md

 ## About

 _invoice-pdfkit_ attempts to standardize and internationalize the creation of common business pdf documents.
-Retail articles and hourly job declarations often require documents such as: invoice, packing slip, receipt, return checklist and refund proofs.
+Retail articles and hourly job declarations often require documents such as: invoice, price quotation, packing slip, receipt, return checklist and refund proofs.
 Those can now be generated from three simple JavaScript objects: _company_, _order_ and _payment_, all very flexible with optional fields.
 Traditional bank transfer and cryptocurrency transactions on all layers are supported.
 Total amounts and optional tax compliance such as VAT and sales taxes are automatically calculated from your list of prices.

 ## Example